 Use in curries, lentils, vegetables, and stew dishes.

 - Harissa: North-West Africa, Morocco, Algeria, and Tunisia.
 Ingredients include red chili pepper, smoked red bell pepper or paprika, garlic, coriander seed, cumin seed, caraway seed, salt, olive oil, and lemon juice.

 Season and marinate grilled meats, spice up stews, couscous, and hummus.
 And scrambled eggs.

 - Herbs de Provence: Ingredients include rosemary, savory, oregano, thyme, basil, marjoram, and lavender.

 Use in preparation of fish, chicken, and vegetables.

 - Za’atar: Levantine cuisine and Mediterranean.
 Thyme, sumac (or a little lemon zest), sesame, salt, oregano, cumin, black pepper, marjoram, and savory.

 Use to marinate fish and other white meat.
 Season salads, baba ghanoush (eggplant), and hummus, and add olive oil on pita bread.

-Exotic flavor trends lead the 2022 lists as a nice healthy balance to the spice trends.
+Exotic flavor trends led the 2022 lists as a nice healthy balance to the spice trends.
 Vanilla, salted caramel, and milk chocolate are comforting flavors that will always stay popular.
-Still, some sour and exotic flavors are added to the lists this year.
+Still, some sour and exotic flavors were added to the lists last year.